yungyuc/ynote/nsd/01engineering/engineering.rst

   // angle before vector by Bob
   std::tuple<double, double> rotate(double rad, std::tuple<double, double> const & vec);

-Assume Abby develop her version first.
+Assume Abby developed her version first.
 If she kept that herself, nothing prevents Bob's incompatible version from being written.
-But if Abby somehow tells her colleagues her design, Bob may not create the incompatible version in the first place.
+But if Abby somehow told Bob her design, Bob would not create the incompatible version in the first place.

 Code review is an efficient way for Abby to communicate with Bob about her change.
 It actually works in two way: